YAKOBALEMAYEHU-CODES/Webpage/README.md

 ## Technologies Used
 HTML AND inlined CSS
 ## How to Run the Project
-make the two files together in a folder inorder to access the background image
+Make the two files together in a folder inorder to access the background image
 ## Author
 YAKOB ALEMAYEHU